 It is true some people really need to be kicked off their high horse.
 Some not only need to be kicked off the horse but also to be stomped on for good measure.
 Still there are many out there, just regular people who shouldn't be knocked down.
-Many of them are not on a horse to begin with (for those literal folk, high horse is a metaphor them trying to be all good, acting better than you).
-They are just people who for whatever reason are in the spotlight. some are heroes and some are just part of a story in the media.
+Many of them are not on a horse to begin with (for those literal folk, high horse is a metaphor for them trying to be all good, acting better than you).
+They are just people who for whatever reason are in the spotlight.
+Some are heroes and some are just part of a story in the media.

 There was this Doctor who got carried off a plane the other day.
 No fault of his.
 He was just selected because the airline sold too much tickets.
 He was hurt as the police carried and literally dragged him off the plane.
 The CEO blamed him and there was talk about looking at his criminal record.
 They wanted to bad mouth him; he was labeled belligerent and disruptive.
 Its a common pattern when someone is in the news, to label them in a negative way.
 I remember when I saw the coolest Dude on the planet.
 He is Charles Ramsey, the good guy who helped rescue the three women in Cleveland who were captive for ten years.
 Not too long after his famous interview on TV, there were those folks who started to look at his record and started knocking him down.
 There are numerous examples when someone gets attention there is someone to knock them down.
 Remember the Homeless man with the golden voice?
 He has talent and he has problems as well.
 His talent got highlighted and his problems were brought out as well.